Necron-Dev/YqlossClientHarmony/README.md

   >
   > (7BG what the f are you doing in your code??????)

+## ❓ Common Issues

+* **I can't load the mod! "!!!"**

+  This is 90% because you downloaded the source code repository instead of the release file.

+* **My planets are stuck in the main menu!**

+  Update your Unity Mod Manager.

+* **How do I start recording a replay?**

+  Enable YCH and enable Replay in YCH settings.
+YCH will automatically record every play for you until you die or win.
+The replay will end every time you die and a new one will be recorded when you revive.
+The replay file will be saved in the specified location in settings.

+  Please use asynchronous input system.

+  Note that only some versions of KeyboardChatterBlocker are compatible with the replay recorder.
+  I only tested 0.0.7 and 0.0.10 and 0.0.10 worked well while 0.0.7 didn't.

+  DLC is not well-supported currently.
+Feel free to report issues related to DLC!

+  "Normal" behavior Hold Tiles are supported if they are completed without a miss.

+  Three Planets is supported.

+  Free Roam is not supported.

+* **How do I play a replay?**

+  Enable YCH and enable Replay in YCH settings.
+Open the level in level editor, click the "Select" button and select the replay file (.ychreplay.gz).
+Then adjust your game settings to match the recorder's game settings (except Async Input).
+Click "Jump To Start" and start playing the level.

+  Disable KeyboardChatterBlocker while playing replays.

+* **How do I fix the planets de-syncing with the floors while playing replays?**

+  Disable KeyboardChatterBlocker while playing replays.

 ## ⚙️ How To Build

 Install Unity Mod Manager in your ADOFAI.